arocavanaclocha/helios/README.md

 </p>

-# Wireframe
+# Detailed Wireframe
-**PREPARE EXPERIMENT SETTINGS**
+## Preparation of the experiment Settings

-1. Architect > Describe scenario
+1. Architect > Describe the testing scenario
+Define the current testing Scenario:
-* name and remarks of the current scenario.
+* name and remarks
-* creation_date, updated_date, creation_user, updated_user
+* created_date, updated_date

 2. Architect > Compose spatial scenario
-Define the spatial matrix:
+Define the spatial matrix.
+The DUT (Device Under Test) is in the center of the cube.
 <p align="center">
     <img src="imgs/SpatialComposer.png" alt="Spatial Composer Sketch" width="500"/>
 </p>
+The default size is a 3x3 matrix.

 3. Architect > Compose scenario lighting
 Manage the Luminaires' Master.